All posts

 This is some text inside of a div block.

-Mobile app tooltips are concise and contextual messages (or prompts) that appear within the app’s user interface to guide users in navigating it.
-They are a kind of in-app nudge and are visual cues or textual overlays that highlight specific app elements or prompt action such that it helps the user better understand the app’s interface or design.
+They are a kind of in-app nudge.
+They are visual cues or textual overlays highlighting specific app elements or prompt action, helping the user better understand the app’s interface or design.

 For example, Amazon is showcasing a small tooltip for a new user who hasn’t signed in or created an account on Amazon.
-It prompts the new user to first sign in or sign up if they are a new customer rather than jump into browsing the store.
-With this, Amazon is ensuring it gets the new website visitor’s contact information so that it can continue its relationship with them and hopefully bring them back on its site via retargeting or email campaigns.
+It prompts the new user to sign in or as a new customer rather than jump into browsing the store.

 amazon's tooltips

-Importance of tooltips in mobile apps
+Importance of Tooltips in Mobile Apps

 Here are five ways in which mobile tooltips help provide a better user experience: